General Billing Requirements, Chapter 1, Medicare Claims Processing Manual

 Chapter 1, "General Billing Requirements," explains an array of basic information, including but not limited to: The formats for submitting claims to Medicare; Jurisdictions for claims; Provider assignment to Medicare administrative contractors; Provider participation; Termination of provider agreements; The basic process for filing a request for payment, including the rules for billing frequency; Billing noncovered charges on institutional claims; Part A and Part B timely filing limits and exceptions; MAC claims processing timeliness; How to handle billing when a patient is a Medicare Advantage enrollee for a portion of the billing period; duplicate claims; SNF Part A and Part B adjustment billing; SNF claims subject to expedited determinations; and Services paid on the Medicare Physician Fee Schedule for SNF Part B claims (22x and 23x bill types).

-Administration & Registration Requirements, Chapter 2, Medicare Claims Processing Manual
+Administration and Registration Requirements, Chapter 2, Medicare Claims Processing Manual

 Chapter 2, "Administration and Registration Requirements," explains basic information including but not limited to: General administration and registration rules, including Medicare beneficiary identifiers and SNF verification of prior hospital stay information for determining deductible and benefit period status; Information required to determine whether to bill Medicare or another payer; and Providers obtaining/verifying Medicare beneficiary identifiers and entitlement status, including the rules for accessing eligibility data from systems maintained by CMS and the Medicare administrative contractors.

 Part B Outpatient Rehabilitation, Chapter 5, Medicare Claims Processing Manual

-Chapter 5, “Part B Outpatient Rehabilitation and CORF/OPT Services,” includes information about the annual Part B financial limitations and the KX modifier thresholds, as well as instructions on functional reporting and HCPCS coding requirements, including reporting service units and using timed codes.
+Chapter 5, "Part B Outpatient Rehabilitation and CORF/OPT Services," includes information about the annual Part B financial limitations and the KX modifier thresholds, as well as instructions on functional reporting and HCPCS coding requirements, including reporting service units and using timed codes.
 In addition, the chapter has an appendix with relevant ICD-10 codes.